-Publically available fishing effort data were obtained from RFMOs, with the number of hooks set by country flag aggregated within each month between 2004 and 2014, in 5 degree latitude and longitude cells.
+Publically available fishing effort data were obtained from Regional Fisheries Management Organisations (RFMOs), with the number of hooks set by country flag, within each month between 2004 and 2014, in 5 degree latitude and longitude cells.
 The data were obtained from the CCSBT, IATTC, ICCAT, IOTC, and WCPFC through publicly available websites.
 The data that are made publicly available were typically truncated in some way (such as not reporting effort in cells with fewer than three vessels fishing), and some adjustments were required.
-The WCPFC data were scaled up to match totals reported at a non-public, lower level of aggregation (so that the total number of hooks is correct, although the spatial distribution may not be); a small amount of IOTC data were reported by days, rather than hooks, and these were omitted; some ICCAT data was omitted following a three vessel rule, however no information on total effort was available and so these data could not be scaled up; Effort reporting to CCSBT depends on the spatio-temporal strata in which fishing takes place and some fleets only report data to CCSBT when there is a positive catch of southern bluefin tuna.
-To account for unreported effort, the data reported to the other RFMOs were used to scale up the CCSBT effort.
-Spatial overlap and potential effort duplication between the IATTC and WCPFC datasets was assessed using a 'year-month-flagcell-hooks' key.
-No duplicate information was found.
+The WCPFC data south of 25 S were scaled up to match totals reported at a higher level of aggregation (so that the total number of hooks is correct, although the spatial distribution may not be); WCPFC data north of 25 S was not scaled in this way (the differences were due to different timings of the extracts); a small amount of IOTC data were reported by days, rather than hooks, and these were omitted; some ICCAT data was omitted following a three vessel rule, however no total effort was available and so these data could not be scaled up; some CCSBT effort was only reported when there was a catch of southern bluefin tuna.
+The data reported to the other RFMOs were used to scale up the CCSBT effort to account for this unreported effort.